meetup/testing-on-board/CLASS.md

     no understanding by the 30 people you asked, you can run the code multiple times & it is NOT deterministic, there are no existing tests, and oh, people think engineering has been going too slowly, so you need it done by EOD

+Let's solve one problem at a time.

+Specification:
+Write code starting on line L678 that takes

+1. null-able String value of variable "string"
+2. current boolean value of static variable "c"

+Then, it sets the value of "ipsum" to the value of the database-loaded value of property properties.get(the string loaded during step 1) otherwise set it to "the current timestamp is: {the current timestamp}"
+OR, if "c" is false, also return the timestamp message

+Your requirements:

+1. create a method that fulfills the spec and make sure it's tested in CrappyTest.scala (see "Requirement 1")
+2. get rid of that annoying database println message every time you try to test your change
+3. test existing method...